 Of course, when browsing your hotel app to order room service, you might find it difficult to resist to the special meal deal that goes with the food you’ve ordered.
 Or when you’re using the app to extend your stay you’d be delighted to be informed that for a minimum extra cost you can upgrade to the full ‘deluxe room’ experience.

-If you catch the drift, hotel apps also offer great upselling opportunities.
+Hotel apps also offer great upselling opportunities.
 By mapping the customer journey and the customer interests as expressed through the app, hotel managers can find new and effective ways to propose tailored and relevant upselling offers.

 R&D is all around us

-While the mobile customer service technology is a bit more mature than its iBeacon or RFID counterpart, all of the examples provided above hold elements of R&D in their development.
+While mobile customer service technology is a bit more mature than its iBeacon or RFID counterpart, all of the examples provided above hold elements of R&D in their development.

 The creation of such facilities typically imply projects characterised by the presence of various technological uncertainties whose resolution is not straightforward or clear from the outset.

 Such challenging and demanding projects are more likely to qualify for R&D tax credits.
 Eligible companies can recoup up to 33% of the R&D expenditure.